moonbury/nodejs-study/README.md

 #### This project demostartes the use of NodeJs to create a web service backend.

 To started, download the data from [www.gutenberg.org](http://www.gutenberg.org/cache/epub/feeds/rdf-files.tar.bz2).
-Extract it and use the esclu to add selected data to elasticsearch. b4 is the web service for play with the data.
+Extract it and use the esclu to add selected data to elasticsearch. b4 is the web service and b4-app is the web UI.

 Book API
 * retrieve the api version